-Recently I addressed some frustrations that today’s hunters have to deal with thanks to exponential population growth coupled with decreasing wildlife and habitat.
+Recently I addressed some frustrations today’s hunters have to deal with thanks to an exploding human population coupled with decreasing wildlife and habitat.
 What it boils down to is less hunting opportunity for everyone and ever-increasing competition afield.

-For many years I’ve joked with fellow hunters about being “duded” while hunting or even during a stalk.
+For many years I’ve joked with fellow hunters about being “duded” while hunting, even during a stalk.
 My brother, Russell, wrote a story about his 2015 rifle hunt which perfectly illustrates my point.
 His exciting and insightful story will be published here on tomorrow’s blog.